Is Croatia Europe’s new digital nomad destination?

 “Croatia is gorgeous, it’s beautiful living here, affordable compared to other places, has a great climate, good internet access,” says Melissa Paul.

-Melissa is one of about 100 people to have applied in January, more than half of which were American and British.
+Melissa is one of around 100 people to have applied in January, more than half of which were American and British.

 All she needed to do to enjoy her new life in Labin, a hilltop town overlooking the Adriatic, was to prove she works remotely, has accommodation and health insurance and earns at least €2,200 (RM11,092) a month.

-So far, the Croatian government has approved 33 visas and ministers hope the idea will take off once virus-related travel restrictions are lifted.
+So far, the Croatian government has approved 33 visas and ministers hope the idea will take off even more once virus-related travel restrictions are lifted.

 Why Croatia?